-Prior to operating the 737 MAX the following flight training in a 737 MAX FFS is required.
+Training is required to be conducted in a 737 MAX Level C or D FFS.
 The following bullet points emphasize the objectives of each maneuver.
-A 737NG FFS may be used for some conditions only where noted below.
+This training applies to pilots flying the 737 MAX, or conducting 737NG/737 MAX MFF.
+A 737NG Level C or D FFS may be used for some conditions where noted below.

-- 2.1 Demonstration of MCAS activation for each pilot. - 2.1.1 MCAS activation during an impending stall (or full stall) and recovery demonstration during manual flight in a clean configuration. - 2.1.2 Demonstrate MCAS activation stabilizer trim responses: - Stabilizer trim in the nose down direction when above threshold AOA for MCAS activation during stall. - Stabilizer trim in the nose up direction when below threshold AOA for MCAS activation during recovery. - 2.2 A runaway stabilizer condition that requires the pilots to use manual stabilizer trim. - 2.2.1 Runaway stabilizer training as described in subparagraph 9.2.2.5 must be completed by each pilot acting as PF. - 2.2.2 Operation of each manual trim technique (as defined by Boeing) must be completed by each pilot acting as PF. - 2.2.3 This training can be completed in a 737 MAX or 737NG FFS. - 2.3 Use of manual stabilizer trim during approach, go-around, and level off. - 2.3.1 Use of manual stabilizer trim as described in subparagraph 9.2.2.4 must be completed by each pilot acting as PF.
+- 2.1 Demonstration of MCAS activation accomplished by each pilot acting as PF. - 2.1.1 MCAS activation during an impending stall (or full stall) and recovery demonstration during manual flight in a clean configuration. - 2.1.2 Demonstrate MCAS activation stabilizer trim responses: - Stabilizer trim in the nose down direction when above threshold AOA for MCAS activation during stall. - Stabilizer trim in the nose up direction when below threshold AOA for MCAS activation during recovery. - 2.2 Runaway stabilizer condition requiring use of manual stabilizer trim accomplished by each pilot acting as PF. - 2.2.1 Runaway stabilizer training as described in subparagraph 9.2.2.5.

-- 2.3.2 This training can be completed in a 737 MAX or 737NG FFS. - 2.4 A Cross-FCC Trim Monitor activation demonstration accomplished by either pilot acting as PF. - 2.4.1 Condition must terminate in a landing in order to demonstrate the updated STAB OUT OF TRIM light functionality. - 2.5 Erroneous high AOA on takeoff that leads to an unreliable airspeed condition accomplished by either pilot acting as PF. - 2.5.1 Demonstrates flight deck effects (i.e. aural, visual, and tactile) associated with the failure. - 2.5.2 Fault occurring during the takeoff procedure. - 2.5.3 Must include a go-around or missed approach flown with erroneous high AOA condition. - 2.5.3.1 Special emphasis placed on FD behavior biasing out of view upon selecting takeoff/go-around (TO/GA).
+- 2.2.2 Operation of each manual trim technique (as defined by Boeing). - 2.2.3 This training can be completed in a 737 MAX or 737NG FFS. - 2.3 Use of manual stabilizer trim during approach, go-around, and level off accomplished by each pilot acting as PF. - 2.3.1 Use of manual stabilizer trim as described in subparagraph 9.2.2.4. - 2.3.2 This training can be completed in a 737 MAX or 737NG FFS. - 2.4 A Cross-FCC Trim Monitor activation demonstration accomplished by either pilot acting as PF. - 2.4.1 Condition must terminate in a landing in order to demonstrate the updated STAB OUT OF TRIM light functionality. - 2.5 Erroneous high AOA during takeoff that leads to an unreliable airspeed condition accomplished by either pilot acting as PF. - 2.5.1 Demonstrates flight deck effects (i.e., aural, visual, and tactile) associated with the failure. - 2.5.2 Fault occurring during the takeoff procedure. - 2.5.3 Must include a go-around or missed approach flown with erroneous high AOA condition. - 2.5.3.1 Special emphasis placed on FD behavior biasing out of view upon selecting takeoff/go-around (TO/GA).